-Table 2 shows the results from comparison of TMLE estimates related to different longitudinal intervention (exposure) regimes (figure 3).
-Having relatively lower number of teeth negatively affected social participation during the six-year follow-up irrespective of the reference number of teeth category.
-After adjusting for age, sex, time varying confounders such as annual household income, SRH, IADL score, marital status, and social participation (baseline and 2013), consistent exposure to edentulousness had 18% (OR= 0.82 & 95%CI= 0.72,0.92) lower likelihood of social participation compared to having >=20 teeth.
-When compared to having 10-19 teeth throughout the study period, being edentulous lowered the likelihood of social participation by 11% (OR= 0.89 & 95%CI= 0.77,1.01).
-Our results also showed that if all the participants remained edentulous throughout the study period a 12% (OR= 0.88 & 95%CI= 0.78,0.97) reduction in social participation would have been expected (i.e., compared to their actual dental status ).
+Table 2 shows the results from the comparison of TMLE estimates related to different longitudinal intervention (exposure) regimes (figure 3).
+Having a relatively lower number of teeth negatively affected social participation during the six-year follow-up irrespective of the reference number of teeth category.
+After adjusting for age, sex, time varying confounders such as annual household income, SRH, IADL score, marital status, and social participation (baseline and 2013), consistent exposure to edentulousness had 18% (OR= 0.82 & 95%CI= 0.72,0.92) lower likelihood of social participation compared to having >=20 teeth (figure 3, c3).
+When compared to having 10-19 teeth throughout the study period, being edentulous lowered the likelihood of social participation by 11% (OR= 0.89 & 95%CI= 0.77,1.01) (figure 3, cXX).
+Our results also showed that if all the participants remained edentulous throughout the study period a 12% (OR= 0.88 & 95%CI= 0.78,0.97) reduction in social participation would have been expected (i.e., compared to their actual dental status ) (figure 3, cXX).

-We found that if the everyone in our population sample reduce the number of teeth by one category at all time points (i.e. in 2010 and 2013), it could lower the odds of social participation by 7% (OR= 0.93 & 95%CI= 0.87,0.99).
-Similarly, reducing two number of teeth categories at each time point was associated with 10% (OR= 0.9 & 95%CI= 0.78,1.02) reduction in the odds of social participation.
-Furthermore, a significant positive effect on social participation (OR= 1.07 & 95%CI= 1.04,1.1) was found if all the individuals in our observed sample improved their dental status to have >=20 teeth at the baseline and in 2013 (i.e., compared to their actual dental status).
+We found that if the everyone in our population sample was categorized into the next group with fewer number of teeth at both time points (i.e. in 2010 and 2013), this would lower the odds of social participation by 7% (OR= 0.93; 95%CI= 0.87,0.99) (figure 3, cXX).
+Similarly, reducing two number of teeth categories at each time point was associated with 10% (OR= 0.9 & 95%CI= 0.78,1.02) reduction in the odds of social participation (figure 3, cXX).
+Furthermore, a significant positive effect on social participation (OR= 1.07 & 95%CI= 1.04,1.1) was found if all the individuals in our observed sample improved their dental status to have >=20 teeth at baseline and in 2013 (i.e., compared to their actual dental status) (figure 3, cXX).
 Additive treatment effects for all compared hypothetical interventions are reported in table 2.
 The highest ATE of negative 5% (95% CI= -7.5%, -2.3%) was observed when continuous edentulousness was compared against continuously having >=20 teeth.

 Table 2: Results of TMLE analyses